 Kimberly Schmittou Prida, M.S.W., BCBA

-Kimberly serves as Executive Director at ABA Education Foundation.
+Kimberly serves as co-founder and Executive Director at ABA Education Foundation and Bridges Educational Corporation.
 She began working with children with developmental disabilities in 1995.
 Kim received her B.A. in psychology at the University of California, Los Angeles and earned her Master of Social Work degree from San Diego State University.
 She was trained in Applied Behavior Analysis at the UCLA Clinic for the Behavioral Treatment of Children.
 She was a supervisor and a workshop consultant for the Lovaas Institute for Early Intervention (LIFE), where she designed and monitored educational and behavior programs across the United States and Canada.
 Kim has taught undergraduate fieldwork ABA courses at UCLA and has presented at conferences sponsored by Families for Early Autism Treatment (FEAT) of British Columbia and the American Autism Society.
 During her graduate study, Kim provided support counseling for patients diagnosed with depression and anxiety disorders in an acute care hospital.
 She has received basic and advanced training in implementation of the Picture Exchange Communication System (PECS).
 She has been adjunct faculty at National University.
-Kim holds her Pivotal Response Treatment Level 1 Certification and is a Board Certified Behavior Analyst
+Kim holds her Pivotal Response Treatment Level 1 Certification and is a Board Certified Behavior Analyst.

 Erin Dyer Zwahlen, Ph.D., BCBA-D